Sgicharu/week2_ip/README.md

 - Go live

 ## BDD
-As a user, I would like to;
+The following will happen on this page;

-- Enter my birthday through a form
+- Enter my birthday through a form.
 - Choose what gender I am.
 - Click the submit button to see what my Akan name would be